menu

 Demographics

-The percentage of people in Rock Island with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.02% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Rock Island is quite a bit lower than the national average among all cities of 21.84%: just 10.02% of people here over 25 have a bachelor's degree or an advanced degree.

 Rock Island is a somewhat ethnically-diverse town.
 The people who call Rock Island home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Rock Island residents report their race to be White, followed by Black or African-American.
 Rock Island also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 10.15% of the town’s residents.
 Important ancestries of people in Rock Island include English, Irish, German, Scottish, and Italian.